Hanks10100/wasm-examples/nbody/README.md

-# Using asm.js to Generate wasm
+# An Benchmark Example for WebAssembly

 ## Introduction

-An Benchmark Example for WebAssembly.
 The source code is from [The Computer Language Benchmarks Game](http://benchmarksgame.alioth.debian.org/).

 > TODO: write more.